What is a development environment?

 The development environment is often seen as a developer's “everything-goes” workspace.
 When working with a development environment it is part of a tiered structure of environments, where changes are deployed through different environments before reaching a live website.
 A typical environment structure includes a local, a development, a staging, and a live environment, but it can include more or fewer environments depending on the needs and processes of those developing the website.

 The purpose of a development environment is to have a place for a developer to test anything they want without worrying about it affecting any end-users or content editors working on a live website.
 In most cases, a development environment is set up on a local machine or server, where the website’s source code is downloaded, so it is ready to be changed and modified.
-To help with the development process an integrated development environment (IDE) is often used.
+To help with the development process an integrated development environment (IDE) is often used to speed up the process and make a developer more productive.

 Why use a development environment?